PauloBigooD/PPGEEC2318-Aprendizado-de-M-quina/README.md

 `All material produced in this repository was obtained from reading the book Designing Machine Learning Systems by Chip Huyen.`

+`I apologize in advance for the level of my English, I'm still training to improve this skill.
+Thank you for understanding.`

 ## Chapter 1: Overview of Machine Learning Systems

 #### Abstract: